DigestYourFinances

 • 30% on wants

 The 50/30/20 rule is meant to be simple and intuitive for anyone that wants to follow it.
-It’s very easy to pick up and incorporate it into your own finances, right?
+There’s no app you have to learn, no category for every stick of gum — just three numbers you can check yourself against in a few seconds.
+It’s very easy to pick up and incorporate into your own finances, right?

 Figure out your after-tax income

 The very first step you need to take is figuring out what your after-tax income is.
-The 50/30/20 budget is calculated based on your take-home income.
+The 50/30/20 budget is calculated based on your take-home income, not your gross salary.

 Most budgeting tools and budgeting methods use your pre-tax income when figuring out how you should budget your money.
-I personally paper using after-tax income.
-This is the most accurate representation of how much money you actually have at your disposal.
+I personally prefer using after-tax income.
+This is the most accurate representation of how much money you actually have at your disposal — your gross salary includes a chunk that never even touches your bank account.

 Essentials: 50% of your income

-Now that you know what your after-tax income is, it’s now time to allocate your income accordingly.
-The first step is to assign 50% off your after-tax income to Essentials.
+Now that you know what your after-tax income is, it’s time to allocate your income accordingly.
+The first step is to assign 50% of your after-tax income to Essentials.

 Essentials are basically things that you need for survival.
-Things that are essential include rent, food, utilities, etc. By the way, the occasional trip to Starbucks does not count as essential 🙂 although I wish you did.
+Things that are essential include rent, food, utilities, transport, insurance, and the minimum payments on any debt.
+By the way, the occasional trip to Starbucks does not count as essential :) although I wish it did.

 So for example, if you earn $3,000 a month after-tax, $1,500 will be allocated to this category.
-If you realize that your Essentials are more than 50% of your after-tax income, that it might be time to re-evaluate them.
-You might be paying too much on a mortgage or paying too much in utilities.
-So make sure you take your time and allocate it accurately.
+If you realize that your Essentials are more than 50% of your after-tax income, then it might be time to re-evaluate them.
+You might be paying too much on a mortgage, paying too much in utilities, or carrying a car that’s bigger than your budget.
+Housing and transport are almost always where the money is hiding, so start there.
+Take your time and allocate it accurately — and if you’d rather not do the arithmetic by hand, the dashboard’s budget tab splits your take-home pay across the three buckets the moment you type it in.

 Wants: 30% of your income

 The second category is allocating 30% towards your wants.
 This is basically your discretionary spending.
-You wants are things like dining out, shopping, and entertainment.
+Your wants are things like dining out, shopping, streaming services, hobbies, and entertainment.

 These are expenses that you can live without.
-A Netflix subscription counts as a want and not essential 🙂 Put all those expenses in a bucket and pay for them with 30% of your after-tax income.
+A Netflix subscription counts as a want and not an essential :) Put all those expenses in a bucket and pay for them with 30% of your after-tax income.

 If you also realize that you spend more than 30% of your after-tax income on your wants, this might be a sign that you are overspending in this category.
-It’s important then to also take your time and to list out all your discretionary spending items.
+It’s important then to take your time and list out all your discretionary spending items.
+This is usually the most eye-opening part of the whole exercise — almost everyone underestimates this number badly until they actually add it up.
+The good news is it’s also the easiest bucket to trim, because it’s the one full of things you chose, not things you’re locked into.

 Saving: 20% of your income

 Once you’ve done all the math and you realize you’re not saving at least 20% of your income towards your future, then you might not be saving enough.
-Here’s the thing.
-People usually think about saving last.
+Here’s the thing — people usually think about saving last.
 The opposite should be true!
-If you can’t save 20% of your after-tax income, then consider cutting down on your essential and discretionary spending.
+Pay yourself first, before the wants, and treat that 20% like a bill you can’t skip.
+If you can’t hit 20% of your after-tax income right now, then consider cutting down on your essential and discretionary spending first.

 What if I don’t make enough money?